cmccarthy1/docs/docs/ml/toolkit/timeseries/models.md

 -  `resid` is the residual errors obtained from the results of a fitted AR model
 -  `lags` the number of previous error terms to include

-returns a dictionary containing the model parameters and data to be used for the forecasting of future volatility values
+returns a dictionary containing the model parameters and data to be used for the forecasting of future volatility

 key        |  Explanation
 -----------|---------------------------